techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 33. }

 What is the result?
 (Choose one.)

-a.
-Compilation fails due to an error in line 23.
+A. Compilation fails due to an error in line 23.

-b.
-Compilation fails due to an error in line 29.
+B. Compilation fails due to an error in line 29.

-c.
-A ClassCastException occurs in line 29.
+C. A ClassCastException occurs in line 29.

-d.
-A ClassCastException occurs in line 31. e.
+D. A ClassCastException occurs in line 31. e.
 The value of all four objects prints in natural order. f.

-Answer: B
+ANSWER: B
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: